If you’ve been wondering how to take your health coaching practice online, this post is for you!

-The good news is that it’s probably easier to do than you think.
+The good news is that it’s probably easier than you think to add an online coaching element to your practice.
 Part of the problem is that there are so many options on how to do it that it can seem confusing and overwhelming.

 If you know me, you know that I’m all about keeping things as SIMPLE as possible.
 There’s absolutely no point in spending thousands of dollars to have a custom membership platform created when there are plenty of other great options that are much easier (and much more cost-effective).
 Ask yourself “What is the easiest way I can get started, so I can share my gifts and experience to help people” instead of fixating your time, energy and money on the ‘latest greatest’ platform out there.

 The first time you launch your program online, it will all be a test to see what works best, what you want to change next time, and get feedback and testimonials for your next launch.
 Don’t get hung up on thinking everything has to be perfect.
 When you consider your first (and maybe even second) round a beta group, it takes some of the pressure off, so you can deliver an amazing program without worrying about adding any bells and whistles.

 NOTE: I think it’s important to work with clients one-on-one before you launch an online program.
 You want to test your program with clients, so you can get immediate feedback, get testimonials, and test your systems and approach.

 There are just 4 things you want to have in place to take your coaching online: